Central counterparty clearing: Securities (US)

-In order to access the viability of its funds, the OCC carries out a firm-wide default test annually.
+In order to assess the viability of its funds, the OCC carries out a firm-wide default test annually.
 In addition, the firm performs smaller, limited scope defaults throughout the year.
 Results are reported to its Enterprise Risk Management Committee.

 Europe

 LCH.Clearnet, the result of a merger between the London Clearing House and Clearnet, acts as a CCP for a wide variety of financial products, from equities and commodities to credit default swaps and interest rate swaps.

 Asia

 Asian countries have addressed the needs of their derivative markets by forming CCPs.
 Shanghai Clearing House, formed in 2009, acts as a CCP for a wide range of financial products in China.